ash-j-f/starchat/README.md

 * Login rate is limited by a pause during each login check, as well as a table row lock during login.
 This means only one username/password check can be performed at a time per account no matter how many different computers try to log into the same account at once.
 This helps prevent large scale login attacks by Botnets, or password guessing.

 * The Google ReCaptcha challenge system is used for login and signup.
-This helps prevent bots from attemting to log into accounts or to sign up to create spam accounts.
+This helps prevent bots from attempting to log into accounts or to sign up to create spam accounts.

 * The X-Frame-Deny header is set, which prevents the site from being embedded in another site's frames.